Regional Arts Development Fund (RADF)

 Quick Response Grants

 Projects requesting funding under $1,000 can apply for a Quick Response Grant.
 These are available all year round or until all funding has been allocated.
-Please contact the RADF Liaison Officer (Kath Hansen) email: firstname.lastname@example.org to first discuss your project and then be forwarded an application form.
+Please contact the RADF Liaison Officer (Kath Hansen) email: firstname.lastname@example.org to first discuss your project before submitting an application form.

 Projects requesting funding over $1,000 can apply for a RADF Community Grant, with two funding rounds held each year as advertised.
 Grants are generally capped at $5,000 however larger requests for projects evidencing significant community engagement, partnerships and outcomes are considered.
 These applications must be submitted as one document to: